Note

 Conservative Q-Learning (CQL)#

-In offline RL, the algorithm has no access to an environment, but can only sample from a fixed dataset of pre-collected state-action-reward tuples.
-In particular, CQL (Conservative Q-Learning) is an offline RL algorithm that mitigates the overestimation of Q-values outside the dataset distribution via conservative critic estimates.
-It does so by adding a simple Q regularizer loss to the standard Bellman update loss.
-This ensures that the critic does not output overly-optimistic Q-values.
-This conservative correction term can be added on top of any off-policy Q-learning algorithm (here, we provide this for SAC).
+CQL architecture: CQL (Conservative Q-Learning) is an offline RL algorithm that mitigates the overestimation of Q-values outside the dataset distribution through a conservative critic estimate.
+It adds a simple Q regularizer loss to the standard Bellman update loss, ensuring that the critic doesn’t output overly optimistic Q-values.
+The SACLearner adds this conservative correction term to the TD-based Q-learning loss.#

 class ray.rllib.algorithms.cql.cql.CQLConfig(algo_class=None)[source]#